'Emperor' stocks soar in China as Xi cleared for indefinite reign

 But the market’s knee-jerk response to the proposed constitutional change already showed signs of being short-lived.

-Vatti Corp, whose name stands for “Chinese emperor” in Chinese, opened up 7.3 percent, but had retreated to be up just 1 percent by midday.
+Vatti Corp (002035.SZ), whose name stands for “Chinese emperor” in Chinese, opened up 7.3 percent, but had retreated to be up just 1 percent by midday.

-And meat products maker Huangshanghuang, whose name mimics an address by subordinates to an emperor, also gave up sharp early gains.
+And meat products maker Huangshanghuang (002695.SZ), whose name mimics an address by subordinates to an emperor, also gave up sharp early gains.

 Reporting by Samuel Shen and John Ruwitch; Editing by Kim Coghill